 In some cases, a book or journal article may be submitted that has already gone through a peer review process (for example, an edited book whereby the coordinating editor has already arranged external review, or a journal article submitted to another journal but rejected due to scope rather than quality).
 In these cases we offer a streamlined review option, whereby the existing review feedback may be used to evaluate whether further review is required.

-As a minimum criteria, Ubiquity Press/the journal will ask for the identity and contact details of each reviewer (or the organisation/publisher that completed the review process) along with the decision letter, complete review feedback and revision history.
+As a minimum criteria, Ubiquity Press/the journal will ask for details of the journal/publisher that completed the review process, the identity and contact details of each reviewer (if available), along with the decision letter, complete review feedback and revision history.
 Competing interest statements will be sought from the reviewers, who may also be asked to confirm that they stand by the review feedback that has been submitted.
+The journal/publisher that conducted the original review process will also be contacted, asking that they confirm that the details provided are correct and reflect the complete review feedback as well as to provide more information on the review process, should it be needed.
 Once the existing review data is assessed, Ubiquity Press/the journal will decide whether to conduct a full peer review, a reduced review process, or accept/reject the submission based on the existing review files.